GEOR-TS/GEOR-TS.github.io/docs/_pages/about.md

  - **2022 - 2024**, Teaching Assistant
    - Institution: School of Mathematics, Jilin University
    - Responsibility: Organizing and conducting seminars on Mathematical Analysis and Advanced Algebra for freshmen

+For more elaborate CV in pdf version please refer to my [CV1](http://jekyllrb.com/docs/themes/) and [CV2](http://jekyllrb.com/docs/themes/).